slsa-framework/slsa-policy/README.md

 ##### Policy definition

-Teams create their policy files under the folder defined by their organization in [Org-wide policy setup](#org-wide-policy-setup-1).
+Teams create their policy files under the folder defined by their organization in [Policy setup](#policy-setup-1).
 See an example of a policy in [servers-prod.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/deployment/servers-prod.json).

+When a team creates a new file or folder:

+1. If not already done in [Org setup](#org-setup-1), add users as contributors and give them `write` access.
+Do *NOT* gives them admiin access.
-When a team creates a new file, the CODEOWNERS file should be udpated to give permissions to the team members who own the package.
+1. Update the CODEOWNERS file to give permissions to the team members who own the package.
 This allows teams to edit their policies without requiring reviews by the organization admnistrators.

 ##### Call the deployment evaluator